Dragon Ball Super: Manga reception

 Tom Speelman of ComicsAlliance noted that Toyotarou's condensed and altered versions of the Battle of Gods and Resurrection 'F arcs made it a lot easier to speed through and added suspense.
 He also said that for the first time he could not decide whether the anime or manga was superior.

+Despite the series' popularity, Goku's characterization was the subject of negative feedback, with ComicVerse citing his pacifism to villains.
+La Tercera went to call Goku irresponsible and immature to the character for helping Moro as a result of this show of mercy and the consequences.
+Both Goku and Vegeta were criticized for being too overpowered in Super to the point they steal the series' spotlight to the supporting cast while their strategies either lack complexity or create a plothole such as the time limit to the fusion Vegito.

 Anime reception

 The anime adaption received generally positive reviews from critics and fans.
 The first episode was highly praised from initial reactions for its improved quality.
 Richard Eisenbeis of Kotaku praised the series' title sequence and said "My middle-school self is so happy right now, you guys."
 Jamieson Cox of The Verge also praised the title sequence and said that "Dragon Ball Super's intro will have you begging for its North American release".
 Cox was also surprised that, considering how popular the franchise is, the series did not launch internationally at the same time.
 He called it "a move that wouldn't be unprecedented" giving Sailor Moon Crystal as an example.

 However, the fifth episode received harshly negative responses from Japanese and Western audiences due to its poor animation style compared to the previous four episodes.
 These problems continued at episode twenty-four, and several more episodes onward.
 Dragon Ball Kai and Resurrection 'F' producer Norihiro Hayashida felt that the criticism was overblown.
 He said that people were criticizing the entire series based on a few bad sequences that were done by new animators.
 He went on to explain a quality decline in the anime industry that he believes is the result of studios cutting time given for post-production and not allowing for reviews of the final product.